 DESCRIPTION OF THE SHANNON-WEAVER INDEX

-Without denying the value of specialization and competitive advantage, the focus of this article is on economic diversity and one measure of economic diversity in particular: the Shannon-Weaver (S-W) Index.
-The S-W Index is an entropy method that measures the economic diversity of a region against a uniform distribution of employment where the norm is equal employment in all industries.
+The Shannon-Weaver (S-W) entropy function (Shannon and Weaver, 1949) has been used to calculate indices of economic diversity (Attaran, 1986).
+The S-W Index measures the economic diversity of a region against a uniform distribution of employment where the norm is equi-proportional employment in all industries.
 In other words, it is a measure of the extent to which the employment of a region is evenly distributed among its industries.
 It ranges in value from zero to one, with zero indicating minimum diversity and a value of one indicating maximum diversity.
 A value of zero (complete specialization) occurs when the economic activity of a region is concentrated in only one industry.
 A value of one (perfect diversity) occurs when all industries are present in the region, with employment spread equally among them.

 where Ei is employment in industry i, E is total employment in the region, and N is the number of possible industries.
 Although the equation is here written with logarithms of base 2, the base of the logarithm used when calculating the S-W Index can be chosen freely, though comparing S-W values across time or place requires that they are all calculated with the same log bases.
 Shannon and Weaver (1948) discuss logarithm bases 2, 10 and e, and these have since become the most popular bases in applications that use the S-W Index.